Skip to content

 Think of them like paper cuts, but in a highly sensitive area.
 A small tear may heal on its own, but ongoing strain can prevent it from closing and turn it into a chronic issue.

-These tears often occur when the tissue around your anus is stretched too far.
+These tears often occur when the tissue around your anus is stretched too far, which is closely linked to how anal fissures develop and are commonly treated in Singapore.
 Even the simplest bowel movement can become excruciating if you already have a fissure.
 The pain may be sharp, burning, or even make you feel tense between bowel movements, especially if the fissure persists.

 Common Causes and Triggers